 Drupal 7 end-of-life and the UT Drupal Kit

-- The official end of life for Drupal 7 (D7) has been extended to November 2023, and will be reassessed annually.
+- The official end of life for Drupal 7 (D7) has been extended to January 5, 2025.
+This is the final extension.

-- ITS will continue to support the D7 version of the UT Drupal Kit with unscheduled maintenance releases beyond the originally planned November 2022 end-of-life date.
+- ITS will continue to support the D7 version of the UT Drupal Kit with unscheduled maintenance releases until January 2025 or until all active sites have been retired, whichever comes first.

 - ITS will engage with site owners responsible for sites running the Drupal 7 version of the UT Drupal Kit to ensure that migration planning is taking place.